TDStrasser/KookaBlockly-Reference/docs/source/installing.rst

 * Apple MacOS V10.15 and later

-* Raspian for the Raspberry Pi
+* Raspbian for the Raspberry Pi

 Click on the hyperlink for the appropriate version of KookaSuite and download it to a folder (default is in the **Downloads** folder) on your personal computer.